DharsanaSK/EI-Coding-Exercise-2025/Readme.md

 ---

 # **EXERCISE-2 : Satellite Command System**
+## Problem Statement
+You are tasked with developing a Satellite Command System that simulates controlling a satellite in orbit.
+The satellite starts in a default initial state and can accept a series of commands to change its orientation, solar panel status, and data collection.
+## Functional Requirements
 1. **Initialize the Satellite**
    Create a class or function that initializes the satellite's attributes to their initial state.